kickstartcoding/kc-react-widgets/README.md

   * Can be customized based on shape, color, 3D perspective depth
   * Can be used as a toggle (checkbox)

+## License

+`kc-react-widget` is licensed under the MIT license.

+## Contributions

+Pull requests are welcome!

 [npm-badge]: https://img.shields.io/npm/v/kc-react-widgets.png?style=flat-square
 [npm]: https://www.npmjs.org/package/kc-react-widgets